echoe/oao/README.md

 - A soft clipper on the end of the chain and at every step of the audio routing page.

 Pictures of the synth in use are provided in the pictures/ folder.
 There are also build scripts in the main folder.
-This is mostly AI-coded, but I work in IT as a job, am actively using the synth myself, and have done a fair bit of troubleshooting to get it to its current form!
-I just ... don't code in C++ (much).
-So it will evolve as it evolves - but I am happy with it for now.
-If you want to expand it, please free to take the code and run with it - that's why it's here!!
-Or if you want you can open a bug report and I will look into it.
-The main thing I'm aware of that it could need is visual scaling options, but it works on all of my computers so ... yeah.
-If necessary I can get those added.
+This is mostly AI-coded, but I work in IT as a job, am actively using the synth myself, and have read over all of the code and think I understand it (though how much can one understand code they haven't written themselves?).
+So.
+YMMV.

 Happy synthing!